 What is the New Zealand Pacific Economy?

-ECG specialises in the Pacific Economy which is the understanding of Pacific people and the levers which drive their economic assets, income and expenditure.
+Our approach to the Pacific economy is an intimate understanding of Pacific peoples and the influences which drive their socio economic aspirations and wellbeing.

 Who are Pacific People in Aotearoa?